 Learn more about finding internships.

+Looking for an internship?
+Use the checklist below to guide you through the process and check Handshake for plenty of opportunities to connect with potential employers.
 Read our Recruitment Policies for Students for the Tufts Career Center no-show policy regarding interviews, info about reneging on jobs, insurance coverage for internships, COVID disclaimers, and more.
+Remember: You’re welcome (and encouraged!) to chat with a career advisor as you complete any/all of these steps.

 • Engage in self-assessment